 “As iron sharpens iron, so one man sharpens another.”
 (Proverbs 27:17)

 Like scoparia, we all have people in our lives we would rather avoid because they cut into us.
-However, God puts them there for the good purpose of refining our character in Christlikeness (Romans 8:29).
-Even as sparks fly in our personality conflicts, as we yield to the friction that is intended to round off our own sharp edges, we will emerge more patient, merciful and gracious in our character.
+However, God allows them in our lives for the good purpose of refining our character in Christlikeness (Romans 8:29).
+Even as sparks fly in our personality conflicts, as we yield to the friction that is intended to round off our own sharp edges, we will emerge more patient, merciful and gracious in our character with others.

 (See also “Follow Me” (John the Baptist Artworks Series)).